 All courses within the MLS program are delivered at least in part online.
 Transitioning away from seat time, in favor of a structure that creates flexibility, allows students to progress as they demonstrate mastery of academic content, regardless of time, place, or pace of learning.
 These strategies include online and blended learning, project-based learning, and strategic group learning activities.
 Course materials, references, narrated lectures, interactive modules, web sites, and videos are presented to students within the Course Management System called Canvas.
 This type of learning leads to better student engagement because the content is available to each student but tailored to their unique needs.
-Instead of attending a single lecture and hoping you captured all of the notes, students who need more time or want more review of content can take the time they need when they want to prepare for class.
+Instead of attending a single lecture and hoping you captured all of the notes, students are able to review lecture materials as many times as they wish or review them at their own pace.
+Students who need more time or want more review of content can take the time they need when they want to prepare for class.